CBZ-D-velop/Ansible-Playbook-Labocbz-Bootstrap-Server/README.md

 ### 2023-09-22: First Init

 * First init of this playbook with the bootstrap_playbook playbook by Lord Robin Crombez
+* Playbook use all roles defined in se Sources section
+* Playbook use a env target + group target to deploy on specific hosts and group
+* Change can be done, maybe put all in inside play, but for my point of view, its better to be able to assign any host in any group

 ## Authors